mlr-org/mlr3torch/info/testdata.md

 The data in `./tests/testthat/assets/nano_mnist` was downloaded from: https://github.com/teavanist/MNIST-JPG.
 6 random pictures (2 from class 1, 2 and 3) were taken and the true label prepended to the name.

-The data in `./tests/testthat/assets/nano_imagenet` was creates as follows:
+The data in `./tests/testthat/assets/nano_imagenet` was created as follows.
-It is wok vs torch classification.
+It contains 5 "wok" and 5 "torch" images

 ```{r}
 task = tsk("tiny_imagenet")